tiki-deprecated/apps-receipt-capacitor/README.md

 ```

 #### iOS
-To build for iOS using Cocoapods, add the Tiki and Microblink PodspecRepos to your `ios/App/Podfile`.
-Then include the dependencies.
+To build for iOS using Cocoapods, add the closed source Microblink PodspecRepo to your `ios/App/Podfile`.
+Then include the Tiki and Microblink dependencies.

 1. Add the BlinkReceipt repository at the top of the Podfile.